Return to Contents

 Bond Breaking

-If we remove the electrons from a bond, then that bond is broken, here are two examples of reactions where a σ-bond is broken, note that in each case the curly arrow starts at the bond and ends on an atom:
+If we remove the electrons from a bond, then that bond is broken.
+Here are two examples of reactions where a σ-bond is broken, note that in each case the curly arrow starts at the bond and ends on an atom:

 breaking the sigma bond between H and Cl

-Do the charges balance ?
-Yes, in both cases we have a neutral molecule going to +ve and -ve ions whose charges cancel.
+Yes, in both cases we have a neutral starting material molecule going to +ve and -ve products ions whose charges cancel (i.e. sum of charges = 0, (+1) + (-1) = 0).

-Now an example of resonance where a π-bond is broken, again the curly arrow starts at the bond and ends on an atom:
+Now an example of "resonance" where a π-bond is broken, again the curly arrow starts at the bond and ends on an atom:

 breaking a pi bond between C and O

-Do the charges balance ?
-Yes, we have a neutral molecule going to give a +ve and -ve which cancel.
+Yes, we have a neutral starting material molecule going to give a product which has +ve and -ve centers so the charges cancel.

 Bond Making Processes: